Paediatric Gait Exoskeleton

 Potential maintenance, through prolonged use, of scoliosis and improved respiratory function.

-Reduction of muscle contractures.
+Reduction of muscle contractures, regulation of muscle tone.

 Prevention or delay of musculoskeletal complications of neuromuscular diseases.

 Improvement of the ability to perform activities of daily living.
 In addition to the improvement of self-esteem and well-being.

 To date, 4 clinical studies have been conducted with the ATLAS 2030 exoskeleton or earlier models.

 Study at Hospital Sant Joan de Déu.